Kingxukai/linux/Documentation/hid/hid-sensor.rst

 This is used to get a particular field value through input reports.
 For example accelerometer wants to poll X axis value, then it can call this function with the usage id of X axis.
 HID sensors can provide events, so this is not necessary to poll for any field.
-If there is some new sample, the core driver will call registered callback function to process the sample.
+If there is some new sample, the woke core driver will call registered callback function to process the woke sample.

 ----------